-If you choose to delay enrollment in Medicare Part B and rely solely on your employer-sponsored coverage, sign up for Part B before you retire or lose employersponsored coverage to ensure your TRICARE coverage under TFL begins immediately following the end of your employersponsored coverage.
+If you choose to delay enrollment in Medicare Part B and rely solely on your employer-sponsored coverage, sign up for Part B before you retire or lose employersponsored coverage to ensure your TRICARE coverage under TFL begins immediately following the end of your employer-sponsored coverage.
 Your TFL coverage begins on the first day you have both Medicare Part A and Part B coverage.

-If I am not entitled to premiumfree Medicare Part A when I turn age 65, can I still use TFL?
+If I'm not entitled to premiumfree Medicare Part A when I turn age 65, can I still use TFL?

-Because you're not entitled to premium-free Medicare Part A, you do not need Medicare Part B to keep your TRICARE benefit.
-You do not transition to TFL.
+Because you aren't entitled to premium-free Medicare Part A, you don't need Medicare Part B to keep your TRICARE benefit.
+You don't transition to TFL.
 You may continue enrollment in TRICARE Prime if you live in a PSA, or if qualified, you may enroll in TRICARE Select.
 For information about TRICARE program options, visit www.tricare.mil.

-If you're not eligible for premiumfree Medicare Part A under your own SSN when you turn age 65, you must file for benefits under your spouse's (this includes divorced or deceased spouses) SSN if he or she is age 62 or older.
-If your spouse is not yet age 62, you must file for benefits under his or her SSN two months before he or she turns age 62.
+If you aren't eligible for premiumfree Medicare Part A under your own SSN when you turn age 65, you must file for benefits under your spouse's (this includes divorced or deceased spouses) SSN if they're age 62 or older.
+If your spouse isn't yet age 62, you must file for benefits under their SSN two months before they turn age 62.

-If you'll be eligible under your spouse's SSN in the future, you should sign up for Medicare Part B during your initial enrollment period to avoid paying a Part B lateenrollment premium surcharge.
-Even if you're not eligible for premium-free Medicare Part A, you're eligible for Medicare Part B at age 65.
+If you'll be eligible under your spouse's SSN in the future, you should sign up for Medicare Part B during your initial enrollment period to avoid paying a Part B late-enrollment premium surcharge.
+Even if you aren't eligible for premium-free Medicare Part A, you're eligible for Medicare Part B at age 65.
 See "Medicare Entitlement Based on Age" earlier in this section for more information.

-If you sign up for Medicare and are not eligible for premium-free Part A under your or your spouse's (this includes divorced or deceased spouses) SSN, you'll get a "Notice of Award" or "Notice of Disapproved Claim" from SSA.
+If you sign up for Medicare and aren't eligible for premium-free Part A under your or your spouse's (this includes divorced or deceased spouses) SSN, you'll get a "Notice of Award" or "Notice of Disapproved Claim" from SSA.
 To keep your TRICARE coverage, take the "Notice(s) of Award" or "Notice(s) of Disapproved Claim" to a Uniformed Services ID card office to have your Defense Enrollment Eligibility Reporting System (DEERS) record updated and get a new ID card.
 This allows you to keep your eligibility for TRICARE Prime or TRICARE Select after you turn age 65.

-Note: Uniformed Services ID card offices won't accept an SSA Report of Confidential Social Security Benefit Information form (SSA-2458) as proof of ineligibility for premium-free Part A to keep your TRICARE eligibility.
-Part B surcharge is 10% for each 12-month period that you were eligible to enroll in Part B but did not.
+Note: Uniformed Services

+ID card offices won't accept

+an SSA Report of Confidential

+Social Security Benefit

+Information form (SSA-2458)

+as proof of ineligibility for

+premium-free Part A to keep

+your TRICARE eligibility.

+Part B surcharge is 10% for each 12-month period that you were eligible to enroll in Part B but didn't.

 Your Part B premiums are automatically taken out of your Social Security or U.S. Railroad Retirement Board monthly payments.
-If you do not get these types of payments, Medicare bills you every three months for Part B premiums.
+If you don't get these types of payments, Medicare bills you every three months for Part B premiums.
 Note: If you live in Puerto Rico and already get SSA or U.S. Railroad Retirement Board benefits, you automatically get Medicare Part A; however, you must sign up for Part B.